The Best Islands In Hawaii

 4. Maui – “The Valley Isle”

-One of the most famous islands in the world, Maui rides its reputation as a paradise island like a pro surfer and has transformed its agriculture-based economy into a multi-billion dollar tourism factory.
-Though “paradise” is not the perfect way to describe one of the more overdeveloped and busier of the Hawaiian Islands, Maui certainly does reward its active visitors.
-Created by the rendezvous of two completely distinct volcanoes, the island boasts diverse natural ecosystems and man-made vibes in a relatively short landmass.
-The island’s almost eternally sunny southern coasts are where you’ll find the prettiest beaches, but unfortunately also the mega-resorts and golf courses.
-Over on the north shore, things are a bit different, especially on the scenic Hana Highway in the west.
-On this epic road trip, a 44-mile journey crosses 54 one-lane bridges and nearly as many waterfalls, offering the chance to hike and visit beaches along the way.
+Created by the rendezvous of two completely distinct volcanoes, the island boasts diverse natural ecosystems and man-made vibes in a small landmass.
+Maui’s almost eternally sunny southern coast is where you’ll find the prettiest beaches, but unfortunately, also the mega-resorts and golf courses.
+Over on the north shore, things are a bit different, especially on the scenic Hana Highway.
+On this memorable scenic drive, a 44-mile journey crosses 54 one-lane bridges and nearly as many waterfalls.

 Great for: hiking, beaches, diving, surfing, family holiday, waterfalls